Zane96/Fairy/readme.md

 - ~Data persistence by SQL.~
 - ~Add floating window to display data.~

+## Fix

++ Fit Android8.0+ of the Window Type permission limit.
++ Update readme to notice the Windows Programmer how to use it.

 ## About More

 I have completed the code refactoring in this release (`v2.0.0-alpha`) with [Android Architecture Components](https://developer.android.google.cn/topic/libraries/architecture/guide.html)